Val Town Code SearchReturn to Val Town

 web browser, the server (your val function) gets sent a GET request.
 You can check the HTTP method using req.method and change how your val function responds.
 See Web forms

-Your first cron val583 words
+Your first scheduled cron628 words

 https://docs.val.town/quickstarts/first-cron/